czarek7711/hoot/README.md

 * Monstania
 * Naki no Ryuu: Mahjong Hishouden
 * Ninja Warriors, The
-* nontan to Issho: Kuru Kuru Puzzle
+* Nontan to Issho: Kuru Kuru Puzzle
 * Ogre Battle: The March of the Black Queen
 * Ohmono Black Bass Fishing: Jinzouko Hen
 * Otogirisou